ProjectLadon/MOOS-gpsd/README.md

 * http://www.catb.org/gpsd/ -- provides client interface to GPSd

 ## Configuration Parameters
 * host -- The host of the desired gpsd server, as a text field.
 Defaults to "localhost".
-If the value is "sharedmem", MOOS-gpsd will use the shared memory interface rather than the sockets interface.
 * port -- The port the socket interface is listening on.
 Defaults to DEFAULT_GPSD_PORT.
-* deviation_update -- the number of seconds to wait between updates to GPSD_deviation
+* deviation_update -- the number of seconds to wait between updates to GPSD_deviation.

 ## Outgoing Variables
 * GPSD_json -- A STRING that contains each GPSd packet in turn.